 Effective January 1, 2008, the Enterprise Income Tax Law (the "EIT Law") in China unifies the enterprise income tax rate for the entities incorporated in China at 25%, unless they are eligible for preferential tax treatment.
 On February 22, 2008, relevant governmental regulatory authorities released the qualification criteria, application procedures and assessment processes for "software enterprise," which can enjoy an income tax exemption for two years beginning with its first profitable year and a 50% tax reduction, at a rate of 12.5% for the subsequent three years.
-The Group's WFOE is a qualified software enterprise and, and enjoyed a reduced enterprise income tax rate of 12.5% for the three months ended March 31, 2018 and 2019.
+The Group's WFOE qualifies as a software enterprise and, thus, enjoyed an income tax exemption in 2015 and 2016, and a reduced enterprise income tax rate of 12.5% for the three-year period ended December 31, 2019.
+Furthermore, certain enterprises may still benefit from a preferential tax rate of 15% under the Enterprise Income Tax Law and its implementing rules if they qualify as a "High and New Technology Enterprise" subject to certain general factors described in the Enterprise Income Tax Law and the related regulations.
+Weibo Technology is qualified as a High and New Technology Enterprise and is entitled to a preferential tax rate from November 6, 2017 to November 5, 2020.
+Its qualification as a "High and New Technology Enterprise" is subject to annual evaluation and a three-year review by the relevant authorities in China.